 The easiest way I’ve found is through colleagues.
 If you’ve trained with somebody, they’ll usually have information about a place that is recruiting.
 Or maybe they joined a practice.
 And they say it’s a great environment that we’re looking to add another physician in a specialty.
-Maybe you should look at it.
-Now, that can vary wildly in location, and location is very important to some, while not important to others.
+Perhaps you should look at it.
+That can vary wildly in location, and location is crucial to some while not necessary to others.

 I don’t think it’s a great tool.
 Other specialties can usually be a pretty good gauge if there are hundreds and hundreds of responses.
 I don’t think any physician should base a job search solely on compensation.
 I think that’s shortsighted.
 Anyone coming out of training needs to be in an environment where they can learn.
-Or they’re going to have mentors where they’ll feel safe and have an opportunity to grow.
+Or they’ll have mentors with whom they’ll feel safe and have an opportunity to grow.

 Physician Employment Recruiters

 Any physician contract is going to have without-cause termination.
-If a physician is unhappy in their practice, they usually provide 60- or 90-days notice.
+If a physician is unhappy in their practice, they usually provide 60- or 90-day notice.
 And they can move on.
-Even if you’re in a job at the beginning, you’re not stuck there forever.
+Even if you’re in a job initially, you’re not stuck there forever.
 You can find something better.
-I mean, I find a lot of physicians coming out of residency or fellowship will take the first job.
+I mean, I see a lot of physicians coming out of residency or fellowship will take the first job.
 And then they’d say, alright, now I know what I don’t want.
-So, they can look for work more appropriate to the practice they’re looking for.
+So they can look for work more appropriate to the practice they prefer.

-Another way is through physician recruiters.
-There are two types of them.
+Another way is through physician recruiters, which have two types.
 You have in-house recruiters.
 Many big hospital networks employ physician recruiters who attend different residency programs.
 Maybe there’s a job fair, something like that.
 Or they’ll specifically reach out to people in training, saying, hey, I have this opportunity in this place.
 Would you be interested?
 They’re free to physicians.
 You do not have to pay the recruiter or anything.
 The employer is the one that pays the recruitment fees.

 Physician Job Search

-Another way if you have a specific region in mind.
-It’s just doing job searches for practices in your specialty in one specific area.
+Another way is if you have a specific region in mind.
+It’s just doing job searches for practices in your specialty in a particular area.
 Most places will have job posts on regular job sites if they’re looking.
 Then you can search for those in the city you want, find that, and contact them from their work listing.

 That’s another way.
 So, those are the three biggest ways.
-Word of mouth through colleagues, doing it through a physician recruiter or searching in specific cities through job search websites.
-Now, for those who are maybe J-1 or something like that, that’s like an entirely different kind of job search.
+Word of mouth through colleagues, doing it through a physician recruiter, or searching in specific cities through job search websites.
+For those who are maybe J-1 or something like that, that’s an entirely different job search.
 And I can do a separate video about that.
-But this is more geared towards those looking for the normal position just coming out of training.
+But this is more geared towards those seeking a regular position after training.

 Can you Moonlight in Residency?

-However, there might be some language in that residency contract that states you cannot do outside activities without employer approval or program approval.
+However, some language in that residency contract might state that you can only do outside activities with employer or program approval.

 What Are the Requirements Needed for Moonlighting?